Bidet horse: Etymology and terminology

 The term "bidet" first appeared in 1564, used by François Rabelais to describe a small horse.
-He probably borrowed the word from the Old French "bider", meaning "to trott," itself derived from "rabider," meaning "to run in haste," which was used in the 14th century.
+He probably borrowed the word from the Old French "bider", meaning "to trot", itself derived from "rabider", meaning "to run in haste", which was used in the 14th century.
 According to the Trésor de la langue française, a bidet horse is a "small post horse, stocky and vigorous, ridden by couriers; a small saddle horse or draft horse."
 The usage of the feminine form "bidette" can also be found in one of Gustave Flaubert's works.

 The word "bidet" came to refer to a small saddle horse of the people, of a "genre peu élevé" ("a lowly kind"); thus, this term also came to have a pejorative connotation.
 Some tillers during the mid-20th century still referred to their workhorses as bidets, but usage of the term has significantly decreased, with "poney" replacing it as the common word.

 The plumbing fixture known as the bidet has been referred to by this name since 1739, coming from a metaphor that most likely refers to the straddling position that one must assume while using the bidet.